-The Technical Provisions are the sum of a Best Estimate Liability and a Risk Margin.
+The Technical Provisions are the sum of a Best Estimate Liability and a Risk Margin, together with Technical Provisions calculated as a whole in the case of unit-linked business.
 Each of these is calculated separately and dealt with in turn below.